gvwilson/thirdbit/_posts/2015/2015-01-01-things-i-wont-do-this-year.md

   </dt>
   <dd>
     <p>
-      The <a href="https://software-carpentry.org/blog/2014/12/standing-for-election.html">first election</a>
-      for our Steering Committee
-      is happening at the end of this month.
+      The first election for our Steering Committee is happening at the end of this month.
       Once that's taken place
-      we'll be able to start moving forward on partnerships,
+      we'll be able to start moving forward on partnerships, our new lessons,
-      <a href="https://software-carpentry.org/blog/2014/12/beta-release-of-new-format-lessons.html">our new lessons</a>,
-      and <a href="https://software-carpentry.org/blog/2014/12/projects-projects-projects.html">a bunch of other projects</a>.
+      and a bunch of other projects.
     </p>
   </dd>
   <dt>